Hundreds of schools close, flights delayed amid Midwest snow

 In Indiana, 51 passengers had to get off a plane after it slid on ice and stopped in a snowbank at Fort Wayne International Airport.
 No one was injured.

-Forecasters say up to 10 inches (25.4 centimeters) of snow could fall in parts of Wisconsin , where dozens of schools are closed.
+Forecasters say up to 8 inches (20.3 centimeters) of snow fell in parts of Wisconsin , where dozens of schools are closed.
 Hundreds more schools and several universities canceled classes in Michigan, Kansas and Missouri.